|SCS5 – Research and Innovation

 |Phone||+39 049 8084377|

-Since 2008 Calogero Terregino has been Head of the Diagnostic Virology Laboratory and National Reference Laboratory for Newcastle disease and avian influenza.
-In January 2016 he was appointed Director of the Research and Development Department and acting Director of the Specialized Virology and Experimental Research Unit.
-From 2019 he will hold the position as Head of European Reference laboratory for avian influenza e Newcastle disease.
+Since 2008 Calogero Terregino has been Head of the Diagnostic Virology Laboratory and National Reference Centre for Newcastle disease and avian influenza.
+In January 2016 he was appointed Director of the Research and Innovation Department and acting Director of the Virology Department.
+From 2019 he will hold the position as Head of European Reference Laboratory for Avian Influenza e Newcastle Disease.

 He graduated in Veterinary medicine, University of Bologna, in 1996 and obtained his Post-doctoral fellowship –“Diseases of poultry, rabbits and game birds”, University of Bologna, in 1999.
 In 2003 he earned his Specialization Degree “Infectious diseases of poultry, rabbit and game birds and management of poultry breeding”, University of Milan.

 He coordinates and promotes diagnostic and research activities in the field of animal, mainly poultry, and zoonotic infectious diseases.
 He is directly involved in managing several experimental research studies on the pathogenesis of avian influenza and Newcastle Diseases in different species of domestic birds and on the use of vaccine to increase the resistance of the birds to viral infections.

 He has acted as principal investigator in several national funded research projects and as scientific collaborator, WPL or coordinator in international (EU) research funded projects (see below).